supertestnet/bitcoin-lottery-contract/README.md

 Yeah, one of the things I needed to do was make sure everyone in the game sends their money into the lottery address and the collateral addresses at the same time.
 The only way I know how to do that is with a coinjoin, so I wrote some coinjoin software to enable that.
 It's included in the index.html file.

-# Wait there's a coinjoin in javascript??
+# Wait you made a coinjoin implementation in javascript??

 Yep.